 Divorce and selling a property

-Getting a divorce is often a very emotional time.
-Unfortunately, it can also be a complex process, especially if you own property together.
-You will have some important decisions to make.
-This guide will help you to better understand your options when it comes to property you own with your spouse and allow you to think about how you want to proceed.
+If you have to sell a house after divorce you will have some important decisions to make.
+When it comes to property you own with your spouse, this guide will help you to better understand your options and allow you to think about how you want to proceed.

-1 You both sell and move out
+Both sell and move out

 Choosing to sell later

 Buying your partner out

 Taking on the full mortgage

-What happens to a joint mortgage?
+What happens to joint mortgages after divorce?

-More help from haart
+Help from haart